amithgopi/MultiprogrammingCoordination/ext/README.md

 ## Build
 To run the program compile the files main.c, process_based.c and thread_based.c.

-Run `gcc -g main.c -o main.exe -pthread -lrt`
+Run `gcc -g main.c -o main -pthread -lrt`

 This should generate a executable file called main.

 *NOTE*: Ensure that main has the executable permission (+x) set to that it can run.

 ## Run
-To run the program execute the binary named `main.exe` The following arguments must be passed to the input:
+To run the program execute the binary named `main`
+The following arguments must be passed to the input:
  * -p for number of producers, -c for number of consumers and -d for the consumer delay in milliseconds
  * The -a option enables an alternate mode which uses pthreads to create threads instead of processes using pthreads.h.